RAG4J/devoxx-2025-assignments/assignments/step_2_spring_ai.md

 ```
 > Create a Bean of type ChatMemory in the configuration class SpringAIAgentConfig.
 A good implementation to start with is MessageWindowChatMemory.
-> In the ActionAgent class, add a constructor parameter for ChatMemory and store it in a field.
+> In the ActionAgent class, add a constructor parameter for ChatMemory and store it in a protected field.
-> In the method doInvoke, add the MessageChatMemoryAdvisor to the advisors of the chatClient.
+> In the method doInvoke of the TalksAgent, add the MessageChatMemoryAdvisor to the advisors of the chatClient.
 - The fluent interface of the chatClient has a method `advisors` to add the advisors.
 - The MessageChatMemoryAdvisor needs the ChatMemory and the userId as the conversationId.
 > Restart the application